Software

 “If you are talking about something that is scale, you really need what we would call prize class distribution of Linux, and there are actually only a few that are mainstream,” he told LinuxInsider.

 His top choice in this case, somewhat ironically, is the Red Hat Enterprise Linux/CentOS brand of Linux.
-The reason that enterprises have gravitated toward these products is because of what Linux is, he said.
+Enterprises have gravitated toward these products because of what Linux is, he said.

 “Linux is not really any one thing.
 It is the Linux kernel and then a whole bunch of open-source software that is curated by a community and helps to support the overall experience of the operating system, as well as even further,” Reock told LinuxInsider.

 Ubuntu is creeping into that space, he added.
-But the company really did not have scale in its DNA starting out.
+However, the company did not have scale in its DNA starting out.

 His top choice for smaller and mid-size businesses is Linux Mint.
-The distro has a stripped-down interface that is a little bit more ubiquitous and ideal for multiple users.
+The distro’s stripped-down interface is a bit more ubiquitous and ideal for multiple users.

-Then you have new contenders that are popping up.
-Many of them better suited for business are Red Hat derivatives that play at the midsize business market.
+Then, new contenders are popping up.
+Many of them are better suited for business, and many of them are Red Hat derivatives that target the midsize business market.

 The Rolling vs. Annual Update Quandary